hemeac/kiwiTechTree/README.md

 ## TD Advanced Propulsion Systems - 0.6.200606 (Partial Support)
 Like the Nexus, this mod is beautiful and promising, but the RealPlume support is currently broken, so I have just moved these later in the nuclear propulsion node and will work on supporting this in a later update.
 If Engine Ignitor is installed, adds custom configs.

+## Tundra Exploration 3.0
+Reshuffled tech nodes.
+Added standard B9 Part Upgrades.
+If Modular Launchpads is installed, moves the launchpads to those nodes. **If Kerbalism with FeatureScience is installed: Adds custom HDD profiles to probes, cargo pods and command pods.**

+## Tundra Technologies 3.0
+Reshuffled Tech nodes.
+Added standard B9 Part Upgrades.
+If DecayingRTGs installed, RTG has custom config.  **If Kerbalism with FeatureScience is installed: Adds custom HDD profiles to probes, custom data transfer speeds for antenna.
+If FeatureRadiation is installed, adds support for the RTG.**

 ## Universal Storage 2 1.9.1.2
 Shifted nodes; Added Methalox support to fuel tanks if CryoTanksMethalox. **If Kerbalism with FeatureScience is installed: Adds a custom HDD profile to probes.**